mahirsust/nodejs-crud-app-backend/README.md

 ## Features

-- RESTful API for managing a resource (e.g., users, products)
+- RESTful API for managing a resource (e.g. products)
 - Supports CRUD operations:
   - **Create** a new entry
   - **Read** entries (single or all)